Nigeria sends troops to rescue more than 250 kidnapped students

 "Nothing else is acceptable to me and the waiting family members of these abducted citizens.
 Justice will be decisively administered."

-The two mass kidnappings also came almost ten years after Boko Haram jihadists triggered huge international outcry by kidnapping more than 250 schoolgirls from Chibok in Borno state.
+The two mass kidnappings came almost 10 years after Boko Haram militants triggered a huge international outcry in April 2014 by kidnapping more than 250 schoolgirls from Chibok in Borno state.

 Some of those girls are still missing.

-"As of this moment we have not been able to know the number of children or students that have been kidnapped," Kaduna State Governor Uba Sani told reporters in Kuriga on Thursday.
-"No child will be left behind."
+"The Kaduna State Government and Security Agencies are working round the clock to ensure the safe return of the school children," state governor Uba Sani said on social media platform X.

+"I have received strong assurances from the President and National Security Adviser that no stone will be left unturned to bring back the children."

-Hundreds of schoolchildren and college students have been kidnapped in mass abductions in the northwest and central region, including in Kaduna, in the last three years.
+In the last three years, hundreds of schoolchildren and college students have been kidnapped in mass abductions in the northwest and central region, including in Kaduna.

-Almost all were released for ransom payments after weeks or months spent in captivity at camps hidden in forests that stretch across northwestern states.
+Almost all were released for ransom payments after weeks or months spent in captivity at bandit camps hidden in the forests that stretch across northwestern states.

+US Secretary of State Antony Blinken on Friday condemned the kidnappings in Kaduna as "reprehensible" in a post on X, adding that those "responsible for these horrifying attacks must be held accountable".

-UN child welfare agency UNICEF condemned Thursday's attack and called on the government to more to protect students.
+UN child welfare agency UNICEF also condemned Thursday's attack and called on the government to do more to protect students.

-"Schools are supposed to be sanctuaries of learning and growth, not sites of fear and violence," UNICEF Nigeria director Christian Munduate said in a statement.
+"Schools are supposed to be sanctuaries of learning and growth, not sites of fear and violence," UNICEF Nigeria director Cristian Munduate said in a statement.

-"This latest abduction, as any previously, is highly condemnable and part of a worrying trend of attacks on educational institutions in Nigeria."

-Nigeria's armed forces are battling on several fronts, including against armed criminals in the northwest and the long-running jihadist insurgency in the northeast that has killed 40,000 and displaced more than two million since 2009.
+Nigeria's armed forces are fighting on several fronts, including against armed criminals in the northwest and a long-running jihadist insurgency in the northeast that has killed 40,000 and displaced more than two million since 2009.

-Fighting in Borno has eased as militants have been pushed back from the territory they once controlled, but they still carry out attacks and raids in remote areas.
+Fighting in Borno has eased as militants have been pushed back from the territory they once controlled, but they still carry out attacks, kidnappings and raids in remote areas.

 Last September, gunmen abducted more than 30 people, including 24 female students, in a raid around a university in northwest Zamfara State.

 Between July 2022 and June 2023, 3,620 people were abducted in 582 kidnap-related incidents in Nigeria, according to local risk analysts SBM Intelligence.
-In January, SBM said 3,964 people had been abducted since Tinubu took office in May last year.
+It has recorded 4,777 people abducted since Tinubu took office in May last year.